 However, as a writer, Strong’s story is entirely different.
 Mainly in collaboration with Norman Whitfield, who also became a prolific producer for the label, Strong wrote the lyrics for I Heard it Through the Grapevine, Edwin Starr’s War, and Smiling Faces Sometimes recorded by Undisputed Truth.
 As the Temptations adapted their sound to what became known as psychedelic soul, the pair co-wrote songs including Ball of Confusion (That’s What the World Is Today), Cloud Nine, I Can’t Get Next to You, and Papa Was a Rollin’ Stone.)

-Plenty of Smokey but more than Smokey
+Plenty of Smokey but more than Smokey.

 Relying on his friend Smokey Robinson, Gordy’s first Motown release, Bad Girl came just a month after Money and, in the first inkling of what was to come, The Miracles song became the label’s first national chart single squeezing its way to number 93 on Billboard’s Hot 100.
-Fortunately, as he looked to build his label, Gordy didn’t have to look very far to find the talent to fill his roster of musicians and writers starting with Mary Wells.
+Fortunately, as he looked to build his label, Gordy didn’t have to look very far to find the talent to fill his roster of musicians and writers – starting with Mary Wells.

 Just 17 years old, Wells, a Detroit native, was trying to reach Jackie Wilson to have him record her composition Bye Bye Baby.
 Gordy, who was no longer working with Wilson, intervened and had Wells record the song instead.
 With the song reaching number 8 on the Billboard R&B singles chart and #45 on the pop chart, the teenager gave Gordy a glimpse of what was to come.
 Wells would go on to record such hits as You Beat Me to the Punch – the song that made her the first Motown artist to receive a Grammy nomination – and, in 1964, the Smokey Robinson penned My Guy that became her signature recording.

-Still more local talent
+Still more local talent.

 In the late fifties two male groups – the Distants and the Primes – were both performing and engaging in something of a friendly competition around Detroit.
-As they struggled to succeed, the groups broke apart with some of the singers leaving the area.
+As they struggled to succeed, the groups broke apart and some of the singers left the area.
 The remaining members formed a new group initially calling themselves the Elgins.
 However, Berry Gordy knew there was another group using that appellation and, in a brainstorming session held on the front steps of the Motown studios, they settled on a new name, The Temptations.

 Between 1964 and 1970, the Temptations released 13 LPs.
-Twelve of the 13 appeared on the U.S top 100 Pop chart and 10 topped the U.S. R&B chart.
-Their first single top appear in the U.S. Top 100 was 1964’s The Way You Do the Things You Do which peaked at number 11.
+Twelve of the 13 appeared on the U S top 100 Pop chart and 10 topped the U S R&B chart.
+Their first single to appear in the U S Top 100 was 1964’s The Way You Do the Things You Do which peaked at number 11.
 By 1970, they saw an additional 27 songs reach the Top 100 including their first number one hit, My Girl.

 Meanwhile, the Primes’ manager, Milton Jenkins, decided to create a sister group he called the Primettes made up of friends and girlfriends of the Primes.
 The four singers were Florence Ballard (who was still in junior high school at the time they started singing in 1958), Betty McGlown, Mary Wilson, and Diana Ross.